Warren Buffet once said: “It’s only when the tide goes out, you find out who’s been swimming naked.”

 - No documentation about Tom’s confrontation regarding the extra hours;

 - Good documentation of the last 3 months of Sally’s performance counselings.

-The moment Jane’s personnel file is requested you can’t really go back and add newly created “historical” material.
-You may add a report dated in the present that contains historical information but it self-serving and will be viewed with suspicion, particularly if created after the file was requested.
+The moment Jane’s personnel file is requested you can’t really go back and add new “historical” material.
+You may add a report dated in the present that contains historical information but it can be seen as self-serving and viewed with suspicion, particularly if created after the file was requested.

 There isn’t much of a viable defense here because your assertion that this employee has been disrupting the workplace for years is not backed up with documentation.
 This disagreeable person who disrupted the office and abused fellow staff can make a persuasive argument that Sally “had it in for” her and make it look like the company victimized her.
 Jane is likely to get some settlement and if that isn’t bad enough, her allegations may encourage other employees to scrutinize their over time – causing additional fallout.

 These ten steps will protect your company from this outcome and create a healthier, more productive work atmosphere for your employees.

 - Acknowledge when you are shifting the work policies and workplace culture, why the shift is happening and set specific behavioral standards with examples.

 - Whenever employee behavior standards are discussed with staff, document the date and content of the meeting and who attended.